bvoight/GCB535/Syllabus.md

 and computational pipeline building skills, so that students can generate results that are "technically reproducible" - that the same code run on the same input file generates the same output file or result each time.
-Moreover, the class will teach students technical an intuitional skills on how to look at, and evaluate, data sets they are provided that might be established or new.
+Moreover, the class will teach students technical an institutional skills on how to look at, and evaluate, data sets they are provided that might be established or new.
 This helps to generate SRR because 'bugs' or technical artefacts in data files hinders the production of reproducible results.
 Students who leave the course will have developed their intuition and 'healthy skepticism'